QuantConnect/lean-cli/README.md

-                                  The density of the generated data (defaults to Dense) --include-coarse BOOLEAN        Whether coarse universe data should be generated for Equity data (defaults to True) --market TEXT                   The market to generate data for (defaults to standard market for the security type) --update                        Pull the LEAN engine image before running the generator --lean-config FILE              The Lean configuration file that should be used (defaults to the nearest lean.json) --verbose                       Enable debug logging
+                                  The density of the generated data (defaults to Dense) --include-coarse BOOLEAN        Whether coarse universe data should be generated for Equity data (defaults to True) --market TEXT                   The market to generate data for (defaults to standard market for the security type) --image TEXT                    The LEAN engine image to use (defaults to quantconnect/lean:latest) --update                        Pull the LEAN engine image before running the generator --lean-config FILE              The Lean configuration file that should be used (defaults to the nearest lean.json) --verbose                       Enable debug logging